Seagate/cortx-s3server/docs/R2-setup/Auth Server Scaling with open ldap replication on 3 Node setup.md

 * You need not Push these 2 steps on node 2 and node 3, because you have already pushed config replication on all three nodes, so adding this data.ldif on one node will replicate on all other nodes.

-1. push provider for data replication
+ 1.push provider for data replication

     syncprov.ldif